AKP-13/a_star_algorithm/README.md

 # A\* Search Algorithm

-A code-along from [Tech With Tim's](https://www.youtube.com/watch?v=JtiK0DOeI4A) YouTube video that uses the A\* Search Algorithm to find the shortest distance between two user-selected points on a grid.
+A code-along from [Tech With Tim's](https://www.techwithtim.net) [YouTube](https://www.youtube.com/watch?v=JtiK0DOeI4A) video that uses the A\* Search Algorithm to find the shortest path between two user-selected points on a grid.

 ## Installation